10 Scary Warning Signs You Need to Call a Plumber

 10. Muddy backyardIf you are starting to notice brown puddles that smell like sewage in your backyard then you probably have a sewer pipe leak.
 When sewer pipes leak into the ground, the water usually doesn’t sink into the dirt.
 This is when puddles will start to show up.
 As soon as you spot this, you need to call a plumber so that they can locate and repair the leak before it gets any worse.

 Schedule a Reliable Plumber Grand Prairie, TexasIf you think that you need plumbing repair or you want to schedule plumbing maintenance, don’t waste your time searching “plumbing repair companies near me”.
 You can get everything that you have been looking for in a plumber with Dial One Johnson Plumbing, Cooling and Heating.
 Our team is highly qualified, trained and ready to take on any plumbing challenge.
 With over 50 years of service in the Grand Prairie area, we have the experience necessary to provide the best possible service.
-For dependable technicians that are dedicated to excellent customer service, call Dial One Johnson at (972) 291-0740
+For dependable technicians that are dedicated to excellent customer service, call Dial One Johnson at (972) 291-0740 or contact us online.